Rasalingam: Sri Dattashram, Anksapoor Village, Velpoor mandal, Nizamabad dist, Telangana

 At Dattashram Anksapoor village near Nizamabad in Telangana a Rasalingam, one of the huge rasalingam weighing about 411 kg. was consecrated on April 25, 2004 by the Jagadguru Pushpagiri Shankaracharya and Hampi Virupaksha Vidyaranya Peethadhipati.
 The Rs.6 lakh worth Rasalingam was brought from Banaras, Uttar Pradesh.
 It is a world largest rasalingam.
 The temple was established by pujya sri vittal goud (bapu) maharaj.

 Paradeswar Temple in Dharamgarh

 Paradeswar Siva Temple located in Dharamgarh, Kalahandi has a Rasalingam.

 Composition

-Rasalingam is likely an amalgam alloyed with gallium, a liquid metal with properties similar to, but not as toxic as, mercury.
+Rasalingam is likely an amalgam alloyed with copper or gallium, a liquid metal with properties similar to, but not as toxic as, mercury.
 The density of rasalingam is approximately 6g/cc, far below the density of mercury, at above 14g/cc.
 This matches the density of gallium, which melts at 29.6 degrees Celsius, just above the typically cooler temperatures in India.
 It is also notable that India imports, rather than exports, mercury, and is not a major producer of it.
 India is, however, the fifth most prolific exporter of bauxite, from which gallium is extracted.
+It also may be a copper amalgam.
+When fine powdered copper amalgamates with mercury, a soft clay like material forms.
+It can be molded and formed into a lingam.